 So, what does the IRS consider “reasonable”?
 There’s no magic number, but your salary should reflect the fair market value of your work.
 The IRS expects your compensation to be similar to what other businesses would pay for comparable services.
 They’ll look at your duties, experience, time commitment, and what similar roles pay in your industry and location.
 You can’t just pick a low number; it needs to be a justifiable figure that reflects your true contribution as an employee.

-Benchmark Your Salary and Keep Good Records
+How to Set Your Salary and Keep Proper Records

 To determine your reasonable salary, do some research.
 Look at salary data from sites like Glassdoor or the Bureau of Labor Statistics for your role and industry.
 Consider all the hats you wear—are you the CEO, salesperson, and marketer?
 Your salary should reflect that.
 Once you land on a number, document how you got there.
 Keep detailed records of the data you used and the factors you considered.
 A formal board resolution is a great way to solidify this.
 This documentation is your best defense if the IRS ever questions your salary.